19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Measures required of a vessel or vehicle on arrival

-29\.—(1) The Director-General or a Port Health Officer may —
+29\.—(1) The Director-General, the Director-General, Food Administration or a Port Health Officer may —

 (a) inspect any vessel or vehicle or any person or goods on board the vessel or in the vehicle when in Singapore;